Rashid Latif: Afghan coaching

-Latif's stint as Afghan coach got off to a good start when Afghanistan registered a 162-run win over Kenya in the ICC Intercontinental Cup but then lost the first ODI by 92 runs as Kenya were bowled out for 160.
-But then Afghanistan's batting order collapsed for 88.
+Latif's stint as the Afghan coach got off to a good start when Afghanistan registered a 162-run win over Kenya in the ICC Intercontinental Cup but then lost the first ODI by 92 runs; Kenya were bowled out for 160 but Afghanistan's batting order collapsed for 88.
 The team took a six-wicket victory during the second ODI as Kenya succumbed to 139 and Afghanistan suffered a poor start with opener Noor Ali retiring hurt and Karim Sadiq being caught.
-However Asghar Stanikzai scored his second half-century and along with Mohammad Shahzad who scored 37 guided the run chase.
+However, Asghar Stanikzai scored his second half-century and along with Mohammad Shahzad, who scored 37, guided the run chase.
 The finest moment of Latif's coaching career came at the 2010 Asian Games when Afghanistan upset the cricket super-power Pakistan in the semi-final as Afghanistan sealed a comfortable 22-run victory and set up a final tie with Bangladesh.
-However Afghanistan lost the final but the celebrated accomplishment was that the Afghanistan collected their first ever Asian games medal with a second-place silver.
+Afghanistan lost the final but celebrated the accomplishment of collecting their first ever Asian Games medal with a second-place silver.

-Latif's team next assignment was the ICC Intercontinental Cup and Afghanistan play Scotland in the final.
-Latif stated that Afghanistan likes to play aggressive cricket and that the players are mentally very tough and hate to lose.
-On 2 December the match against Scotland started and because of Hamid Hassan Scotland were bowled out for 212.
+The next assignment of Latif's team was the ICC Intercontinental Cup where Afghanistan played Scotland in the final.
+Latif stated that Afghanistan liked to play aggressive cricket and the players were mentally very tough and hated to lose.
+On 2 December, the match against Scotland started and because of Hamid Hassan Scotland were bowled out for 212.
 More than half of Scotland's runs came from Neil McCallum who scored 104*.
 Afghanistan got off to a good start but collapsed to 171 all out, giving Scotland a 41-run lead.
-Despite this another great bowling performance from Hassan and Samiullah Shenwari meant that Scotland were skittled for just 82 in their second innings.
-On the third day Afghanistan sealed victory early in the day with seven-wickets in hand courtesy of a superb 56* by Mohammad Shahzad.
+Despite this, another great bowling performance from Hassan and Samiullah Shenwari meant that Scotland were skittled for just 82 in their second innings.
+On the third day, Afghanistan sealed victory early in the day with seven wickets in hand, courtesy of a superb 56* by Mohammad Shahzad.